FatalSuccubusGaming/AscendedFatesModlist/README.md

 # AscendedFatesModlist
 Skyrim AE Wabbajack Modlist

+***This modlist is currently down for maintenance and updating to version 1.4.0.0 - this version is scheduled for release on April 7th,2026***

 This modlist requires both Skyrim AE with all the included CC content, as well as having the Skyrim SE Creation Kit downloaded.

 Our Discord: <https://discord.gg/9E7ZWJ2fwp>